CALL FOR AVAILABLITY

 Flavor Profile: meaty, clean, mild brine

 The oysters are tumbled several times while they are growing.
 After they reach the desired size, they are bottom planted on the hard sand for the remainder of their life cycle.
-This combination produces an oyster that has a hard shell which makes shucking an easy task.
+This combination produces an oyster that has a hard shell making them easier to shuck.
 They range in size from petite to large.

 Size: Petite-Large